 Hagrid and the Professors had gathered around Dumbledore, offering mostly teary goodbyes.
 Some, unaware of the Headmaster's slipping faculties, entreated him to stay.
 "I'm afraid I cannot.
 Hogwarts and I have learned all we can from one another, and there's quite a bit of fun I've been meaning to have."
 He explained with a gentle smile.
 The old man put on his helmet, and the crowd around him broke.
 He kicked the scooter to life and charged down the Great Hall toward the entrance, bent low over the handlebars, grinning like a madman and already looking fifty years younger.

 As he buzzed by the Gryffindor table, Ron called out, "I thought you said the Italians impounded that thing!"

 Albus Dumbledore just threw his head back and laughed.
 Putting on a burst of speed, he zipped through the immense doors and out of sight.

 During the long ride to King's Cross, Harry and Hermione shared a compartment with Ron, Luna, and Neville.
-Exploding snap was played, chocolate frog cards were traded, and the fact that said frogs were meant to be eaten alive was discussed.
-Harry and Hermione also enjoyed some light cuddling, knowing that they would soon be under the watchful eye of Hermione's parents.
+Exploding snap was played, chocolate frogs were devoured, and the brutal practice of animating something just to eat it was debated at length.

 Hermione blushed and looked at the floor.